heywoodlh/shodan-scanner/README.md

 #### File description:
 - hostcheck.sh: Script that will search Shodan for any information posted on hosts specified in hosts.txt file and will send any relevant information to Slack channel specified in slack-notify.py (requires files shodan and slack-notify.py to be configured for Shodan/Slack integrations).
 This script uses the "shodan" file in this repository to do searches for the hosts using Shodan's API.
-It also uses hosts.txt to know which hosts to scan.
+It also uses the functionality of sqlite3 (built into the shodan program in this repository) to know which hosts to scan.
 Lastly, this script also uses slack-notify.py to send notifications to Slack using the API key and channel specified in slack-notify.py.
 See below for usage details.

-- hosts.txt: File that contains desired hosts for hostcheck.sh.
-IP addresses or hostnames are compatible but will need to be separated line by line in order for the hostcheck.sh script to parse it correctly.

 - requirements.txt: Contains Python dependencies essential for scripts to run correctly.